Waiting for Imbolc

 Shiny gifts under pointy tree from white bearded uncle.

 Fires burn in homely hearth, crackling orange glow,

 Robin red breast in prickly Holly bush,

-Jack in the green takes the goddess’s hand
+Jack in the green takes the hand of the Goddess

 Preparing for the warm days to come.

 The birds sing out in anticipation at the dawn of the new day.

 The shrill whistles and muted warbling wash over you.